 In Breaking Bad, after Walt kills a pair of drug dealers working for Gus, a meeting is arranged out in the desert to talk things out.
 After driving out, Walt asks the other party to promise he's not just going to kill him.
 "I promise, I can shoot you where you are."

 In the Season 4 opener of The Unit, Jonas Blane uses this to convince the President-Elect of the United States that he's here to help.

 On The Bold And The Beautiful, a private investigator is offering several scenarios as to who shot a hated character.
-One of the suspects scoffs at this, stating that he's an excellent shot and had he been the one to shoot the guy, he'd be dead, not just simply wounded.
+One of the suspects scoffs when the attention is focused on him, stating that he's an excellent marksman and had he been the one to shoot the guy, he'd be dead, not just simply wounded.